 “For we are God’s fellow workers; you are God’s field, you are God’s building.”
-(1 Corinthians 3:9 NKJV).
+(1 Corinthians 3:9 NKJV)

-He clearly said: “I will build My church, and the gates of Hades shall not prevail against it.”
+Jesus aptly said, “I will build My church, and the gates of Hades shall not prevail against it.”
 (Matt.
 16:18 NKJV).

-The Scripture states: “And what agreement has the temple of God with idols?
+Paul queries the believers at Corinth, “And what agreement has the temple of God with idols?
 For you are the temple of the living God.
 As God has said: “I will dwell in them and walk among them.
 I will be their God, and they shall be My people.”
 (2 Cor.
 6:16 NKJV).

-The ultimate purpose of Christ’s sacrifice on the cross for our sins is to redeem, sanctify or set us apart for God to dwell in us, walk among us, and work through us.
+The ultimate purpose of Christ’s sacrifice on the cross for our sins is to redeem, sanctify or set us apart for God to dwell in us, walk among us, and work in and through us.

-The Scripture also clearly reveals that the Lord Jesus gave Himself for us, “that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.”
+He further reveals that the Lord Jesus gave Himself for us, “that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.”
 (Titus 2:14 NKJV).